parttimenerd/vsreg/README.md

 vsreg/vsreg.py "ASGCT debug" -- make test TEST=jtreg:test/hotspot/jtreg/serviceability/AsyncGetCallTrace JTREG="VERBOSE=all"
 ```

-... and you can start debugging with VSCode, recompile your tests with `make test-image`.
+... and you can start debugging with VSCode, recompile your tests with `make images test-image`.
 You can add a task to your `tasks.json` file and pass the label to the `--build-task` option:

 ```json